evoldoers/biomake/README.md

 --debug MSG
     [developers] debugging messages.
 MSG can be build, pattern, makefile, md5...
 --trace predicate
-    Print debugging trace for given predicate --no-backtrace
+    [developers] Print debugging trace for given predicate --no-backtrace
-    Do not print a backtrace on error
+    [developers] Do not print a backtrace on error
 ```

 Examples